sikkimlfa/sikkimlfa.github.io/_posts/2026-08-05-lfa-workflow.md

 Verification ensures:

-- Facts are correct.
+* Facts are correct.
-- Evidence is adequate.
+* Evidence is adequate.
-- Rule violations are properly referenced.
+* Rule violations are properly referenced.
-- Draft wording is clear.
+* Draft wording is clear.

-Performed by:

-- Accountant
-- Senior Accountant
+**Performed By:** Accountant or Senior Accountant.

 ---